rafaelpavan95/rafaelpavan95/README.md

 ## About Me:

 Master of Science and Bachelor of Science in Electrical Engineering at [@unesp](https://www2.unesp.br/).
 I enjoy working with artificial intelligence and mathematical programming to solve problems and discover new things.
-Lifelong Learner. 😃

 ## Technical Skills: